Turkish Air Force: Satellites

 Göktürk-2 was launched from the Jiuquan Launch Area 4 / SLS-2 in China by a Long March 2D space launch vehicle at 16:12:52 UTC on 18 December 2012.
 It was placed into a low Earth orbit of 686 km at 16:26 UTC.
 The first signal from Göktürk-2 was received at 17:39 UTC by the Tromsø Satellite Station, northern Norway.

 Göktürk-1 was launched later, after numerous delays due to political and business disputes, at 13:51:44 UTC on 5 December 2016, from the Guiana Space Center, on Vega flight VV08 of the European Space Agency's Vega rocket.

 In 2013 Turkey approved the construction by Roketsan of its first satellite launching center, initially for low earth orbit satellites.

 In 2015, Turkey and Ukraine signed a space program cooperation agreement worth billions of dollars.

 Türksat 5A was launched on 8 January 2021, at 02:15:00 UTC from Cape Canaveral (CCSFS), SLC-40.
 It greatly extended the range of drone operations from the west of Europe to the east of Kazakhstan, with more resistance against jamming, rejection and wiretapping; high-definition live streams of targets and commanding of munitions drops.

 Air defense

-Air defense is comprised mostly of US supplied weaponry such as HAWK missiles, licensed productions like Oerlikon cannons and locally designed systems such as SIPER.
+Air defense consists mostly of licensed productions like Oerlikon cannons and locally designed systems such as SIPER.

 The United States has imposed Countering America’s Adversaries Through Sanctions Act (CAATSA) sanctions on Turkey for purchasing an S-400 air-and-missile defence system from Russia, after their official request to procure MIM-104 Patriot systems were declined.